conrad-watt/spec/interpreter/README.md

+# Wasmtime fuzzing

+If you're here to see the Wasmtime fuzz oracle, you should look at the [wasmtime_fuzzing](https://github.com/conrad-watt/spec/tree/wasmtime_fuzzing/interpreter) branch.

 # WebAssembly Reference Interpreter

 This repository implements a interpreter for WebAssembly.
 It is written for clarity and simplicity, _not_ speed.
 It is intended as a playground for trying out ideas and a device for nailing down the exact semantics, and as a proxy for the (yet to be produced) formal specification of WebAssembly.
 For that purpose, the code is written in a fairly declarative, "speccy" way.